BoxThatBeat/assistant/assistant/template.md

 // - being displayed in the calendar
 // - being visible at all time interface Assignment {
-  id?: string; // used in announcement Mustache template.
-Use all lower no space, no userscore, no dash for simplicity, like "lab1"
   name: string; // must be exact match, sometimes assignments have trailing spaces that have to be fixed in Brightspace. start?: DateOffset; // default to semester start date
   due: DateOffset;